ayush1920/WarpNet/README.md

 - **Web UI:** Manage everything from a modern dashboard—no CLI required.
 - **Browser Extensions:** Switch proxies in Chrome with a click, or overlay controls on any page.
 - **Chrome Manager:** Run multiple Chrome sessions, each with a different IP, for multi-accounting, testing, or automation.
+- **Bypass IP bans and download limits:** For example, services like Nitroflare and other file hosts often restrict downloads by IP address.
+With WarpNest, you can launch multiple browser sessions, each with a unique WARP IP, to bypass per-IP download limits or bans—making it possible to download more files in parallel or avoid waiting between downloads.
 - **Automated Setup:** One-command install, full reset, and easy updates.
 - **Customizable:** Choose your install location, number of profiles, and more.
 - **Full Reset Option:** Wipe and rebuild everything with `reset_warpnest.sh`.